 - It can be owned by individuals, corporations, or other LLCs.

-- Does not require professional licensing for ownership.
+- No professional licensing is required for ownership.

-- Offers more flexibility in terms of operations and management structure.
+- Offers greater flexibility in operations and management structure.

 PLLC